gaelanlloyd/jekyll-recipes/_recipes/tuna-salad.md

 ---
 - Finely chop onion and celery (stalk and leaves).
 Put in bowl.
 - Add tuna to bowl.
 Season with salt, pepper, and dill.
-- Add mustard, mayonnaise, oil, and vinegar to bowl.
-Mix until well blended.
+- Add to bowl and mix until well blended:
+    - Mustard
+    - Mayonnaise
+    - Oil
+    - Vinegar
-- Taste to adjust seasonings.
+- Season to taste.